- Background on Hypospadias

 Finally, there is soy, a food no discussion on vegetarianism should ever be without!
 The concern is that the plant estrogens in soy might interfere with the sexual development of boys.

-A 2004 study from the Netherlands (4) also measured soy intake and hypospadias and found no link for maternal soy intake.
+A 2012 study from the USA (Carmichael, 2013) found reduced risk of hypospadias with higher intakes of some plant estrogens.
+A 2004 study from the Netherlands (Pierik, 2004) measured soy intake and hypospadias and found no link for maternal soy intake.
 Results are in Table 2.

 |Soy Protein Intake|

 |0 to 20 g/day||1.1 (.5, 2.5)|

 Under the worst-case scenario, based on the 2000 UK study, a vegetarian mother would have a 4% chance of having a baby with hypospadias.
 The trend since that first report has been to find no association between a vegetarian diet and hypospadias and that is punctuated by the most recent 2012 USA study with almost 25 times as many cases of hypospadias than the 2000 UK study.
 This gives reasonable confidence that a vegetarian diet is not a significant risk.